 You are permitted and expected to travel to the UK to commence your studies once you receive your Student visa.

 If you have just arrived, you may need to quarantine for 10 days - please check the government guidance.
 Once in quarantine you should only leave to get food essentials or medical attention.
 You can organise for food to be delivered through websites such as Uber Eats, Deliveroo, and Just Eat; or from supermarkets such as Morrisons, Asda or Tesco which deliver groceries.

-If you can't leave quarantine, are self-isolating because you don't feel well, or haven't been able to arrange for British currency or a British bank account, you can contact the University for support with food by filling in this form.
+If you can't leave quarantine, are self-isolating because you don't feel well, or haven't been able to arrange for British currency or a British bank account, you can contact the University for support with food by emailing email@example.com

 We can enrol you once you have received your visa and completed your online pre-enrolment.
 Please email your visa to firstname.lastname@example.org and we can then complete your enrolment, giving you full access to online resources so you can begin your course.
 You must send evidence of your visa by the latest start date for your course.